Chemish21/Github-Tracker/README.md

 **Example**: python3 gitsee.py username123 -t

 **Note**:
-When data is listed it is done by newest to oldest.
+When data is listed it is done by newest at the start to oldest at the end.
 Using any option that is not **-t** or **--total** lists up to the last 30 events that have occured.

 **Options**: -t, -p, -pl, -s, -cr, -co, and -f